June 8, 2021

 Taxable Retirement Income

 Pennsylvania does not tax distributions from pensions, individual retirement accounts (IRAs), 401Ks or Social Security.
-Delaware taxes on all of those incomes.
+Delaware taxes on all of those incomes, except social security and specific railroad retirement benefits.
+Click here for more information from the Delaware Department of Revenue.

 Taking the example of a married couple filing jointly with pensions and IRAs of $100,000, the tax liability in Pennsylvania is $0.
 In Delaware it is roughly $3,500 by comparison.